 Submit an ALM defect directly from within Sprinter.
 You can optionally let Sprinter create a defect scenario by automatically generating a text description of all the user actions or steps in your test.
 You can also attach a screen capture or a movie of your application to the defect.

 Sprinter provides tools that enable you to take and annotate a screen capture of your application at any point in the testing process.
 Tools are included that make measuring and comparing user interface elements easier.
 Report defects in the display by attaching the annotated screen capture to an ALM defect, saving it as a file, or attaching it to an email.
 You can also include annotated screen captures in the Actual Result of a step.

 You can create and run macros to automate a set of actions in your application.
 Sprinter can also inject data automatically into fields in your application.

 Replicate your user actions on multiple computers with different configurations (operating system, browser).
 Sprinter detects differences in the displays of these computers and enables you to report defects on these differences.

 Sprinter includes a powerful Storyboard that displays each action you performed in your test.
 For each action you can see a screen capture of the action, any defects that you reported, defect reminders, and comments.
 If you ran the test with multiple configurations you can view the differences between the displays of different computers.

-Using Sprinter data files, you can automatically convert your manual tests into GUI tests or business components by importing these files into UFT.
-UFT then converts the data into a test or business component.
+Using Sprinter data files, you can automatically convert your manual tests into GUI tests or business components by importing these files into UFT One.
+UFT One then converts the data into a test or business component.